ahmadsabili/ahmadsabili/README.md

 # Hello ! 👋

 My name is Ahmad Sabili.
-I am a full-stack developer living Indonesia.
+I am a full-stack developer from Indonesia.

 ## 🛠  Technologies and tools